Value Alignment of Social Media Ranking Algorithms: Discussion

-The system of values that we adopt---Schwartz’s theory of Basic Human Values---is a \textit{complete} value system in the sense that it seeks to both articulate a full design space and also describe to what extent these values are conflicting or complementary.
-To reiterate, other value systems could be used---we make no claim that Schwartz's theory is the only valid approach.
-We find Schwartz fit for our purpose because its values are few enough in number that they can be integrated into user interface controls, it is widely studied and replicated, and it provides the value similarities and differences inherent to a complete value system.
+These perceptual differences also raise a broader question of which value system should a feed use as its underlying representational space.
+Although we treat Schwartz’s theory of Basic Human Values as a practical foundation, it is not the only valid value system.
+We adopt Schwartz because it is a \textit{complete} value system, in the sense that it seeks to both articulate a full design space and also describe to what extent these values are conflicting or complementary.
+Additionally, its values are few enough in number that they can be integrated into user interface controls, it is widely studied and replicated, and it provides the value similarities and differences inherent to a complete value system.
 Other value systems fitting these criteria could replace Schwartz in our approach.
-While we evaluated our approach in the context of Schwartz’s values, we believe that the stages that it comprises---from operationalizing values in tweets, to scaling value annotations, to ranking content based on values---can generalize to values beyond those in Schwartz’s system.
+While we evaluated our approach in the context of Schwartz’s values, we believe that the stages that it comprises --- from operationalizing values in tweets, to scaling value annotations, to ranking content based on values --- can generalize to values beyond those in Schwartz’s system.

-Schwartz's value system introduces limitations, however.
+Nonetheless, relying on a predefined value system introduces practical limitations.
 Not every value in Schwartz's theory is immediately understandable to a lay user.
 This challenge led us to reword several of the value names in our interfaces in consultation with a cultural psychologist, to aid usability.
-In addition, while Schwartz’s Basic Human Values are intended to be comprehensive, there may be specific, nuanced, or culturally unique values that are difficult to fully capture within this framework, particularly in the context of social media.
+In addition, even a comprehensive value system may fail to capture values that are culturally specific, nuanced, or especially salient in the context of social media.
 Therefore, there is an opportunity for extending our work to other values or value systems, and perhaps even those that individuals or communities have identified as important through their own experiences~\cite{weld2024making, weld2022makes}, rather than constraining them to a predefined top-down set of values.
 Future work should investigate offering users a compilation of these various values and interfaces for capturing them, allowing for a more tailored content curation.
+These questions are, in fact, larger than social media.
+With growing concerns about whose values large language models encode and output~\cite{santurkar2023whose,durmus2023towards}, these questions are also highly relevant to the AI alignment community.